EchoSingh/Study-Notes/Software Engineering and Testing(22IS63)/semend/CIE 1.md

 ---
 4. Identify the software process model suitable for Banking applications.
 Illustrate the identified process model with suitable steps.

+ For banking applications, especially interactive and transaction-based systems like online banking or ATMs, the **Incremental Development** process model is highly suitable.
+This approach interweaves the activities of specification, development, and validation, allowing for rapid feedback and continuous evolution of the software.

+**Suitability for Banking Applications:**

+- **Rapidly Changing Requirements** Banking and other business systems frequently face rapidly changing requirements due to evolving market conditions, regulatory changes, and user expectations.
+Incremental development, often mixed with agile practices, offers the flexibility needed to accommodate these changes.
+- **Interactive and Transaction-Oriented Nature** Banking applications are typically interactive systems that process user requests for information and update databases.
+Developing these complex systems in smaller, manageable increments allows for focused development and testing of critical functionalities, ensuring data integrity and responsiveness.
+- **Early Delivery and Feedback** This model enables early delivery of useful software to customers, even if not all functionality is complete.
+Customers can begin to use and derive value from the system sooner, and their feedback can be incorporated into subsequent increments, reducing the risk of major rework later.
+- **Integration of Existing Systems** Business systems, including banking applications, are increasingly developed by configuring and integrating existing components or systems.
+Incremental development allows for the phased integration of these components, enabling verification at each step.

+**Steps of the Incremental Development Model:**

+The Incremental Development model is based on the idea of developing an initial implementation and then evolving the software through several versions based on user feedback until the required system is complete.
+It involves interleaving core software engineering activities:

+1. **Initial Implementation / Increment Definition**: An initial version of the system (or a small increment of functionality) is developed.
+In a plan-driven incremental approach, system increments are identified in advance.
+In a more agile approach (often adopted for business systems), early increments are identified, with later increments depending on progress and customer priorities.
+2. **Specification**: Requirements for the current increment are defined.
+For a banking application, this might involve specifying the core functionality like user login and account balance inquiry.
+3. **Development**: The software for the defined increment is designed and programmed.
+For instance, the login module and the display logic for account balances would be implemented.
+4. **Validation**: The developed increment is tested to ensure it conforms to its specification and meets user expectations.
+This includes verifying the login process and the accuracy of the displayed balance.
+5. **Feedback and Evolution**: User feedback on the delivered increment is gathered.
+This feedback, along with new or changing requirements, informs the planning and development of subsequent increments.
+The process then cycles back to defining the next increment, adding more functionality until the complete system is realized.

+**Illustrative Steps for a Banking Application (e.g., Online Banking System):**

+Consider an online banking application that needs to evolve over time:

+- **Increment 1: Basic Account Inquiry**

+    - **Specification**: Define requirements for user authentication (login) and viewing current account balances.
+    - **Development**: Implement secure login functionality and a basic display for savings and checking account balances.
+    - **Validation**: Test login credentials, verify balance accuracy, and check display usability.
+    - **Feedback**: Deploy to a pilot group; gather feedback on login experience, clarity of balance display, and initial performance.
+- **Increment 2: Funds Transfer**

+    - **Specification**: Based on feedback, define requirements for transferring funds between a user's own accounts within the same bank.
+    - **Development**: Implement the transfer logic, ensuring atomic transactions and real-time updates to account balances.
+    - **Validation**: Test various transfer scenarios, including edge cases like insufficient funds, and confirm transaction integrity.
+    - **Feedback**: Pilot users test fund transfers; identify any usability issues or missing features (e.g., transaction history).
+- **Increment 3: Bill Payment**

+    - **Specification**: Define requirements for setting up payees and scheduling one-time or recurring bill payments.
+    - **Development**: Integrate with external payment gateways, implement scheduling logic, and create interfaces for payee management.
+    - **Validation**: Thoroughly test payment processing, due dates, and notifications.
+    - **Feedback**: Users test the bill payment feature, providing insights into ease of use and error handling.

+This iterative process allows the banking application to be delivered incrementally, adapting to user needs and market demands throughout its development life cycle.

+---

 5. Differentiate between various types of non-functional requirements with suitable examples for each.
     **(OR)**